-‘Bachelor’ Franchise Veterans Speak Out After Chris Harrison’s Apology, Criticize ‘Double Standard’ Of ‘Grace’
+'Bachelor' Franchise Veterans Speak Out After Chris Harrison's Apology, Criticize 'Double Standard' Of 'Grace'

 He seemed cavalier about the idea of being "woke," and he questioned whether the plantation photo from 2018 should be a big deal.
 He also suggested that people were rushing to judgment and that "cancel culture" was going too far.

-Taylor Nolan, from Nick Viall’s Bachelor season, has also been increasingly vocal about issues of race and the franchise over the past few months.
-She talked about the “Chris Harrison Foolery” via Instagram for nearly two hours to make her feelings known.

-“It’s crazy how hard this franchise will protect its cookie cutter contestants but wouldn’t give half of that energy to their contestants of color,” tweeted Tammy Ly from Peter Weber’s Bachelor season.
+Taylor Nolan, from Nick Viall's Bachelor season, has also been increasingly vocal about issues of race and the franchise over the past few months.
+She talked about the "Chris Harrison Foolery" via Instagram for nearly two hours to make her feelings known."It's crazy how hard this franchise will protect its cookie cutter contestants but wouldn't give half of that energy to their contestants of color," tweeted Tammy Ly from Peter Weber's Bachelor season.

 "Ridiculous how many cast members, including myself, received NUMEROUS racist messages but never did we receive any acknowledgment from production.
 I guess our grace and compassion got lost in the mail???
 The double standard makes me sick," tweeted Onyeka Ehie, who appeared during Colton Underwood's run.